This article will explain how to show the Top N values in Tableau; the Bottom N values; and also both the Top AND Bottom N at the same time.

 Both the RANK() and FIRST() functions work in place of INDEX() – in this case they do the same thing.
 In the below example, showing the Top and Bottom N in the same chart, use FIRST for the Top N.

-If developing this for a live dashboard I would remove/hide the header of the Index field.
+If developing this for a live dashboard, remove/hide the header of the Index field.

 How to show the bottom N records